Gresefo/projet_IA54/README.md

-# Boids demonstration with AWT graphical user interface
+# Ants demonstration with AWT graphical user interface

 ## Launching the demonstration